By David Broderick

-In this paper I will look very briefly at the main types of churches that seem to be successfully church planting in our day, and then consider equally briefly some of the church planting models that are popular today.
-I will then look at a number of church planting experiences from the recent past and look at two areas that are ongoing church planting situations.
-I will ask a number of questions about church and church planting, some of which I cannot make any attempt to answer within this paper.
-Indeed, I will ask why we church plant at all, and what our motives are in church planting.
+In this paper I will look briefly at the main types of churches that seem to be successfully church planting in our day, and then consider equally briefly some of the church planting models that are popular today.
+I will then look at a number of specific church planting experiences from the recent past and I will look at two ongoing church planting situations.
+I will ask a number of questions about church and church planting, some of which I cannot make any attempt to answer within the confines of this paper.
+Indeed, I will also ask why we church plant at all, and what our motives are in that church planting.

-My conclusions will take the form of reflections on church and church planting, and may seem to be too radical at first reading, but the declining church all around us is a radical problem.
+My conclusions will take the form of my own thoughts and reflections on church and church planting, and they may seem to be too radical at first reading, but the declining church all around us is a radical problem.
 Radical problems need radical solutions because radical problems are radical opportunities – if we have ears to hear and eyes to see.
 Let me begin by describing briefly some types of growing churches and models of church planting that are employed.

 TYPES AND MODELS

 The models of church planting and the church types that I reference here are drawn from Stuart Murray’s book, Church Planting, (Carlisle, Paternoster Press, 1998).
 However, these models are extensively quoted in other books and, although there is some variance in the names and descriptions of models, the basic models remain the same.
 Growing churches are a rarity, at least in this country; and in some ways it is easier to point to types of churches that are growing, rather than denominations.
 Some growing church types are:

 Based on the Willowcreek Community Church in Chicago, with very high quality presentation and communication of gospel content.
 The potential downside is that such churches can be seen as being entertainment driven.

 Such as ethnic churches.
 Their downside is that they can be seen as being divisive because ‘the whole body does not meet together’.